Ethics & Sustainability

 Years of independent fascination & creation of jewelry by founder Mariele Ivy has now blossomed into a shared creative exploration within this special medium.

-A Note From the Founder...
+From the Founder...

 We are more than a jewelry company, we are a celebration company that stands for a larger purpose.
 We understand the trust given to us to represent life's occasions with jewelry is not given lightly.
 This unique responsibility should be honored and the utmost care shown to not only the client, but the environment.
 We are proud to be chosen by a new generation of jewelry collectors who desire not only unique handcrafted jewelry but pieces that honor the environment in addition to their milestones.
 We are grateful for the uncompromising conscience and the encouragement of our clients.
 It encourages us year after year to pursue higher and more clear standards of ethics and excellence.
-This report is for you!

 Cheers!